vmware-tanzu-labs/cf-mgmt/README.md

 fly -t <targetname> set-pipeline -p <pipeline_name> -c pipeline.yml -l vars.yml —-var "ldap_password=<ldap_password>" --var "client_secret=<client_sercret>" —-var "password=<org/space_admin_password>"
 ```
 If both ```vars.yml``` and ```--var``` are specified, ```--vars``` values takes precedence.

-### Known Issues
-Currently does not remove orgs, spaces, asgs, quotas that are not in configuration.
-It does remove users from roles as of release 0.48+.
-All functions are additive.
-So removing orgs, spaces is not currently a function if they are not configured in cf-mgmt but future plans are to have a flag to opt-in for this feature.

 ### The following operation are enabled with cf-mgmt that will leverage configuration to modify your Cloud Foundry installation